 The external obliques also attach to the rib cage and the pelvis, but to either side of the rectus abdominis.
 They are the primary muscles for twisting the body back and forth and for tilting the rib cage from side to side.
-When contracted simultaneously, however, they aid the rectus abdominis in crunching the rib cage directly toward the pelvis, such as occurs during a situp.
+When contracted simultaneously, however, they aid the rectus abdominis in crunching the rib cage directly toward the pelvis, such as occurs during a sit-up.

-This is where the situp begins to differentiate itself from the crunch.
-The tensor fasciae latae attaches high up on the hips and to the upper front of the femur.
+This is where the sit-up begins to differentiate itself from the crunch.
+The iliopsoas attaches to the lower spine and high up on the hips and to the upper front of the femur.
 Their function is to bend the body at the hips.
-Usually this is to lift the thigh, toward the torso, but in the case of situps, it's to lift the body toward the thighs.
+Usually this is to lift the thigh toward the torso, but in the case of sit-ups, it's to lift the body toward the thighs.

 The rectus femoris is one of the four heads of the quadriceps, the large muscles of the front of the thigh.
 All four heads of the quadriceps attach to the patella, or knee cap.
 Their primary function is to straighten the leg at the knee.